Analytics for Business: Discovering Insights from Data

 Early Eagle Rate:

 In the age of big data, it is almost effortless to obtain information and data sets that can be helpful in improving our strategies and making a decision.
 But the amount of data available can also be overwhelming and confusing.
-Examining, analyzing, and presenting the data, with only a minimal understanding of the right methods and tools, can result to misleading presentations and futile strategies.
+Examining, analyzing, and presenting the data, with only a minimal understanding of the right methods and tools, can result in misleading presentations and futile strategies.

 As we progress in this Digital Economy, everyone should be able to effectively collect and structure applicable meaning from data and translate it into a compelling presentation.

-This three-day program combines the basics of data analytics such as methods for analyzing and using statistical data; and the fundamentals of data and results presentation through the use of appropriate visual representation including frequency tables, charts, scatterplots, among others.
+This program combines the basics of data analytics such as methods for analyzing and using statistical data; and the fundamentals of data and results presentation through the use of appropriate visual representation including frequency tables, charts, scatterplots, among others.